 This section looks at protection claims.
-If a trafficked person fears something bad might happen to them if they go back to their country of origin, they can make a protection claim.
+If a trafficked person fears that something bad (usually referred to in legal terms as ‘serious harm’ or ‘persecution’) might happen to them if they go back to their country of origin, they can make a protection claim.
 This is usually done by claiming asylum.

-We begin this section by providing a very basic overview of asylum law and the processes involved in an asylum claim.
-Later in the section, we provide more detailed advice for lawyers and advisors representing victims of trafficking in the asylum process.
+This section provides a very basic overview of asylum law and the processes involved in an asylum claim.

 Access to legal advice

-Those who want advice about claiming asylum are entitled, subject to their means, to legal aid to help them decide whether to claim asylum.
-If the person does decide to claim asylum, legal aid is available throughout the process.
+Those who want advice about claiming asylum are entitled, subject to their means, to legal aid (ie free legal advice and representation) to help them decide whether to claim asylum.
+If the person does decide to claim asylum, legal aid is available throughout the asylum process, including for represetation in an asylum appeal.

 However, for potential victims of trafficking, their trafficking and asylum claims will be closely linked, both in respect of the facts and the law.
 So an advisor providing initial legal advice on an asylum claim will need to discuss and advise the person on the trafficking events and processes at the same time.